03 Pulling a Thread#

 Remarks#

-We suspend 4 masses in order to perform the demonstration twice (without tedious knotting).
+We suspend 4 masses to perform the demonstration twice (without tedious knotting).

 A variation to presentation 1 is attaching a thread to a mass and slowly pulling upward, lifting the mass.
 Repeating this with a jerk will break the thread.

-In a more sophisticated analysis, also the elasticity and length of both cords should be taken in account (see AJP- and PT-articles mentioned in Remarks).
+In a more sophisticated analysis, also the elasticity and length of both cords should be taken into account (see AJP- and PT-articles mentioned in Remarks).

 Sources#